mauvm/worklog/readme.md

     $ worklog -f Rounding up and committing work.
     Stopped.
 Total of 0:13:37.

-This is how the actual log file looks like:
+This is what the actual log file will look like:

     2013-08-11 11:56:40    S    It's a lovely saturday!
     2013-08-11 12:00:25    |    Refactoring shitty code from the previous developer..